ArnabBanik-repo/VTOP-File-Renamer/README.md

 ## Installation
 ### Windows
-Donwload the renamer.exe file from /dist folder
+Donwload the renamer.exe file from releases or /dist folder
 ### Linux
-Donwload the renamer file from /dist folder
+Donwload the renamer file from releases or /dist folder

 ## How To Use
 - Download 'All Course Materials' from VTOP